-Social media is a great way to start building a new support system and making new friends.
-Colleges have Facebook pages for their entire school communities, as well as designated “Class of 2016” pages for incoming freshmen.
+A: Social media is a great way to start building a new support system and making new friends.
+Colleges have Facebook pages for their entire school communities, as well as designated “Class of [insert grad year here]” pages for incoming freshmen.
 Students can share info, start discussions, and get to know other students before they even get to campus.

-There are events at college to welcome freshmen, but what is the best way for incoming students to find out about these events?
+Q: What’s the best way for incoming students to find out about freshman welcome events?